Udaipur Rajasthan, India Travel Guide

 Join workshops for crafts or cooking directly benefiting local artists.

-Avoid giving money to beggars, for kids especially.
+Avoid giving money to beggars, for the little ones especially.
 This sometimes perpetuates cycles of poverty.

 Be very cautious about visiting or volunteering at orphanages.
 Many are not genuine and sometimes contribute to exploitation.